 One of the benefits of dried fruit is that it is packed full of micronutrients that support cardiovascular and bone health.
 It is also an excellent source of fibre, which helps with digestion and other gut-related issues.
 Since the water gets taken out of the fruit during the dehydration process, the nutrients, including essential vitamins and minerals, become highly concentrated in the dried fruit.
 Fresh fruit also loses nutrients much faster as it is more easily perishable.
 In comparison, you can store dehydrated fruit for much longer, and it also retains its nutrient value for more time.

 Many people prefer dehydrated fruit due to its long shelf-life.
 When stored correctly in an airtight jar, dehydrated fruit can last up to a few months.
 This fruit can then be rehydrated in water and used in various recipes and dishes, including smoothies, fruit salads, and desserts.
 Keeping a store of dehydrated fruit is especially helpful when you want to make a dish using fruit that isn’t in season and can’t be purchased fresh.
 Canned fruit also tends to have a high amount of added sugar, making it an unhealthy alternative.
+Dehydration is one of the easiest and cheapest food preservation techniques.

 Its not only about can you dehydrate fruit in an air fryer but should you at all?
 Dehydrating fruit in an air fryer has many benefits.
 One of these is that this will make your air fryer a multipurpose kitchen gadget.
 If you already own an air fryer for cooking purposes, it is cost-efficient to use it for dehydrating fruit as well.
 Buying a separate dehydrator can be confusing and expensive, not to mention you will have to learn how to operate a brand-new and unfamiliar machine.
 Even if you buy a new air fryer, they are usually not very expensive, and their multipurpose nature makes them even more worth the price.
 You can also try this delicious recipe if you have bananas left over after dehydrating your fruit!